kubevela/kubevela.github.io/versioned_docs/version-v0.3.5/developer-experience-guide/cli/cap-center.md

 EOF
 ```

-> The `https://hooks.slack.com/<your-token>` is the Slack channel that your platform administrators are keeping an eye on.
+> The `https://hooks.slack.com/<your-token>` is the Slack channel that your platform platform-engineerss are keeping an eye on.

 Update the deployment: